 LAST WEEK IN A NUTSHELL

-- Flash June PMI and inflation data from the US, Canada, the euro zone, the United Kingdom and Japan will be published.
+- In terms of data, the August flash PMIs, from the US, the euro zone and Japan will be published.

 - Core scenario

 - We have a moderately constructive long-term view and have tactically added some equity exposure after the steep decline following the trade war escalation.

 - As the business cycle is hit by prolonged uncertainties on trade, central banks have become the first line of defence.
 The ECBsignaled a readiness to resume economic stimulus by September.
 The Fed has announced a rate cut by 25bps at the last FOMC but there is likely more to come.